manjufy/nodejs-backend-starter/Readme.md

 #### Success Criteria

-1. A pull request against `master` with a clear description of the change and purpose and merge it
+1. A pull request against `master` of your fork with a clear description of the change and purpose and merge it
 3. **[BONUS]** Create an easy way to deploy and view the documentation in a web format and include instructions to do so

 ### Implement Tooling